jaymanu79/Vestax_VCI-380_Mixxx_Mapping/README.md

 If the loaded track has stems, the pads will light up in vertical pairs with the corresponding stem colors
 Stems 1 to 4, left to right
 - Push the lower button to mute/unmute the stem
 - Maintain the upper button (it will turn white) for FX control.
-While the button is pressed, the quick effect buttons (FX Depth, FX select and FX on/off) will apply to the selected stem instead of the whole track. (see: quick effects)
+While the button is pressed:
+   - the quick effect buttons (FX Depth, FX select and FX on/off) apply to the selected stem instead of the whole track. (see: quick effects)
+   - the parameter strip sets the individual volume of the selected stem

 ### <kbd>SAMPLER</kbd> mode (<kbd>SHIFT</kbd> + <kbd>HOT CUE</kbd>)
 In Sampler mode, each pad is controlling one of the samplers.